fbpx

 Personal Experience

-During Monday’s panic, I actually went out and bought more banks.
-I can’t tell you that it was an epiphany, or some other thing, but I decided I was going to get a Dividend paying asset “on sale”, so I went out and bought it.
+During Monday’s panic, I went out and bought more banks.
+I can’t tell you that it was an epiphany or some other thing, but I decided I would get a Dividend paying asset “on-sale”, so I went out and bought it.
 Was it the right move?
-Again, ask me in about 6 months and I’ll tell you then.
+Again, ask me in about 6 months, and I’ll tell you then.

 Make an Investment Plan

-Let me repeat one point that I have read in Michael James’ blog and in others, that I repeated yesterday as my own strategy as well.
+Let me repeat one point that I have read in Michael James’ blog and in others, that I repeated yesterday as my strategy.
 If you have short-term money that I need to live on or pay off debts, it should not be in equities, because I need that money not to shrink or disappear.
 If this is conservative, then I am conservative.
-All my equity investments are in funds I will need in 5 years or more.
+All my equity investments are in funds I need in 5 years or more.

 Give Blood